opetitprestataire/label-studio/docs/source/guide/plugin_examples.md

 ## Bulk text labeling with regex

-This script automatically applies the same label to all matching text spans.
-For example, if you apply the `PER` label to the text span `Smith`, this script will automatically find all instances of `Smith` in the text and apply the `PER` label to them.
+This plugin automatically applies the same label to all matching text spans.
+For example, if you apply the `PER` label to the text span `Smith`, this plugin will automatically find all instances of `Smith` in the text and apply the `PER` label to them.

 ![Screenshot of bulk text labeling](/images/project/autolabeling.gif)

-#### Script
+#### Plugin

 ```javascript
 LSI.on('entityCreate', region => {